aesthytik/redux-thunk-example/README.md

     };
 ```

-Now, in order to make these methods do something, when we export our component, we have to pass these methods as
+Now, in order to make these methods actually do something, when we export our component, we have to pass these
-arguments to `connect`.
+methods as arguments to `connect`.
 This connects our component to Redux.

 ```
     export default connect(mapStateToProps, mapDispatchToProps)(ItemList);